sindresorhus/on-change/readme.md

 Default: `false`

 Deep changes will not trigger the callback.
 Only changes to the immediate properties of the original object.

+##### clone

+Type: `function`

+A function that should return a clone of a value.
+Enables the "previous" value in the onChange callback when array methods are called.

 ## Use-case